red-axe/am-editor/docs/docs/faq.md

 Some cards may require additional attributes to restore the `html` correctly.
 You can check the conversion conditions in the `pasteHtml` method in the specific card plug-in

+## Export Markdown

+Use the `getHtml` method provided by the `engine` instance to get the html, and then use the [turndown](https://github.com/mixmark-io/turndown) library to convert

 ## icon missing

 icon icon is a font icon introduced directly through [iconfont](https://at.alicdn.com/t/project/1456030/0cbd04d3-3ca1-4898-b345-e0a9150fcc80.html?spm=a313x.7781069.1998910419.35).